-The proposed project on the subject site will not expose sensitive receptors to substantial pollutant concentrations.
+The proposed project on the subject site will not expose sensitive receptors to substantial pollutant concentrations beyond that which is existing due to the location immediately adjacent to a State freeway, railroad, expressway and existing commercial and industrial development.
 The proposed project is not proposing a use which will create objectionable odors.